jduggan83/see-a-mess/README.md

 #### Todo

  - fix publish payload issue
- - fix live site
- - image circle in or out
  - fix image in carousel not working
- - fix how order works with items like jumbotron etc and then fix padding and shading
+ - fix how order works with items like jumbotron
- - footer

 #### Next Phase